 Everglades National Park, located about an hour away from Miami, is a vast ecosystem with an abundance of wildlife.
 Get up close and personal with some alligators in an exhilarating airboat ride through these rivers of grass with a guided narration.
 This makes for the perfect post cruise excursion for those looking to kill some time before heading back to the airport.

 Jungle Island is also another popular wildlife attraction in Miami.
 From tortoises and penguins to kangaroos and orangutans, there are plenty of animal exhibits for the whole family to enjoy.
-Not to mention, there are three entertaining animal shows offered and Parrot Cove, Miami’s only private beach exclusively for the use of park guests.
+Not to mention, there are entertaining animal shows and Miami’s only private beach exclusively for the use of park guests.

-Other wildlife attractions include the Miami Zoo, the Miami Seaquarium, and the Monkey Jungle.
+Other wildlife attractions in the area include the Miami Zoo, the Miami Seaquarium, and the Monkey Jungle.
 With so many options, exploring the wild side of Miami makes our list of the best things to do in Miami on a cruise.

 Spend the Day and Night in South Beach